-- The highest quality teaching of both academic and vocational courses
+- The highest quality teaching in all subject areas

-- A focus on creative, digital and high tech pathways
+- A focus on creative, digital and high-tech pathways underpinned by core subjects.

 - A curriculum and relentless focus on teaching and learning that meets student needs

-- A programme of personal coaching in addition to tutoring.
+- A programme of careers education and work related personal coaching in addition to tutoring.

 - Relevant sector specific skills and experience in an industry of individual interest;